 Eighty-five percent (85%) of the executives at the February ED Forum reported that the session expanded their perspective on a topic or problem they were facing.
 Attendees gave us this feedback:

 “Since the job is always busy, these forums are crucial for slowing down and gaining perspective.”

 “Today’s session created though-provoking ideas and a desire to move forward.”

 “It is important to slow down and take a moment to assess and hear from others on what works and where improvements can be made.”

 Upcoming Executive Director Forums

-Mark on your calendar and register for these upcoming gatherings.
-Both sessions are happening via Zoom.
+Mark on your calendar and register for this upcoming gathering.
+The session is happening via Zoom.